theycallmezeal/theycallmezeal.github.io/_posts/2024-05-20-ten-things.md

 2. **Bow ties.**
 3. **Tank tops.**
 4. **Suspenders.**
-5. **A navy blue suit.**
+5. **A blue suit.**
 6. **Pants in unusual colors**.
 7. **Boots,** except in the rain.
 8. Anything **tucked into jeans.**
 9. **Shirts in unusual patterns** - only plaid (my favorite) and rarely vertical stripes.
 I have some absolutely [bonkers plaid](../images/bonkers-plaid.jpg), but it's still plaid.
 10. **Loafers, wingtips, and other eye-catching footwear.** I like leather shoes, but only plain or cap toe oxfords or derbies that are darker than my pants.
+Casual shoes follow the same rule, so no white sneakers.
 I have a pair of derbies that have a light-colored welt, and that's as far as I'll go.
 </div>

 <div class="list yellow" markdown=1>